Ears pricked, black and white fur quivering and a stuffed toy grasped firmly in her mouth, Cody waits until the video begins running.

 She began training Cody about six years ago, when the pup was about a year old.
 It was mainly a way to give Cody something to do.
 Border collies are so smart and energetic that they have to be given an occupation or they can drive owners crazy.
 They are not couch potatoes.

-About two years ago, Koontz and Cody began training once a week with a professional trainer in Tampa.
+About two years ago, Koontz and Cody began working once a week with a professional trainer in Tampa.

 Koontz said she's eager to see how well Cody does.
 But if she does not win, Koontz will not be upset as long as Cody has fun.